-The 'Girls Trip' Scene About "Black" Lingo Will Hit Home For So Many People
+The 'Girls Trip' Scene About White Women Using "Black" Lingo Is So Real

 Black women don't get too many movies made about them in Hollywood, which is one of the reasons why I loved the box office hit Girls Trip so much.
 The comedy is full of the kind of joy and empowerment that Black women like myself have been craving since the release of Waiting to Exhale over 20 years ago.
 Yet the part of Girls Trip that stuck out the most to me wasn't exactly joyful; instead, it was a scene about Black colloquiums that I believe women from all races should not overlook.